 Although optional, it can be helpful to look for offices that provide complimentary continuing education resources, CPR training and uniform allowances to their staff.

-As hygiene positions have begun to shift to more full-time vs. part-time positions, a lot of dental practices are beginning to offer hygienists things like paid vacation, sick days, retirement, etc. Keep these factors in mind when it comes to negotiating your salary!
+As hygiene positions have begun to shift to more full-time vs. part-time positions, a lot of dental practices are beginning to offer dental hygienists things like paid vacation, sick days, retirement, etc. Keep these factors in mind when it comes to negotiating your salary!

-12 Interview Question To Ask
+12 Dental Hygienist Interview Questions To Ask

-While RDH job interview questions will always vary from one hygienist to the next, here are some of the most important ones you’ll want to ask.
+While RDH job interview questions will always vary from one dental hygienist to the next, here are some of the most important ones you’ll want to ask.
 It doesn’t hurt to have them typed out and on hand (along with your extra resume).
 You may find that several of them are naturally explained as part of the typical back-and-forth conversing during your meeting.

 1. How are the hygiene appointments scheduled for new patients, SCRPs, and recalls?

-If you’re a hygienist, you know that time matters.
+If you’re a dental hygienist, you know that time matters.
 Does the office provide ample time to perform all of the job duties you’re responsible for?
 If a new patient appointment requires an FMX, full mouth probe, exam, and a prophylaxis, you need to know you’ll have the time to do it properly.

 2. How long have most of your staff been here?